 - Spiced rum is infused with spices and is often made from golden rum

 - Flavored rums are infused with other flavors such as, unfortunately, coconut

 Presently, ginger beer is a ginger-flavored carbonated soda with citrus flavoring, usually produced in Australia or the Caribbean.
-If you can find them, you can save a lot of money by buying 2-liter bottles for $2 each instead of 12-oz cans or bottles for $1 each.
+If you can find them, you can save a lot of money by buying 2-liter bottles for 1 each.